 - Slimes and oozes appear as monsters in World of Warcraft.
 The Temple of Ahn'Qiraq instance featured a giant ooze boss that had to be frozen with frost damage before it could be harmed.

-- Slime-blobs appear as "Sluggies" in Yoshi's Island, where one of them becomes a boss that is nigh-invincible except for its heart, located at its core; you have to pelt the slime repeatedly with eggs to deform it temporarily so you can hit the heart.
+- Slime-blobs appear as "Lemon Drops" and "Sluggies" in Yoshi's Island.
+Super powered versions of them, named Salvo the Slime for the former and Sluggy the Unshaven for the latter, appear as bosses.
+Salvo is defeated by throwing eggs at him which causes him to shrink and split into Lemon Drops while Sluggy the Unshaven is nigh-invincible except for its heart, located at its core; you have to pelt the slime repeatedly with eggs to deform it temporarily so you can hit the heart.

 - The irritating oozes in Might and Magic VII were completely impervious to physical damage and varied from merely resistant to immune with Cleric spells.
 Even when you have the expensive, damage-rich elemental spells in your Sorcerer's arsenal, they're as hardy as ever.
 They alone make the plot-critical Red Dwarf Mines particularly steep for a novice party to face.

 - "Blob" is the term in a Paradox Interactive game (e.g. Europa Universalis) for a nation that has taken a LOT of land.
 Some AI nations likely to be blobs are France, Austria and Ming China.

 - England/Great Britain, Portugal and Spain tend to develop blob colonies.